 Reduced Latency

-Videos are rich media files and hence take more time to load on web pages than other ad formats.
-It’s clear by now that client-side header bidding increases page latency.
-And adding this to fact, videos are slow to load, can cause serious damage to user experience when used with client-side.
-However, server-side doesn’t pose such complications and works perfectly for video header bidding.
+Client-side header bidding: Videos are rich media files and hence take more time to load on web pages and client-side header bidding increases page latency.
+Therefore, can cause serious damage to user experience when used with client-side.

-Web browsers have a limit to number of requests they can generate.
+Client-side header bidding: Web browsers have a limit to number of requests they can generate.
 As client-side header bidding takes place on the browser, publishers have a limited number of ad requests they can send via a browser during a session.
-Although server-side header bidding remains unaffected from such problems because of it doesn’t depend on browser to generate and send ad requests, rather ad server takes care of this.

 What About Google Open Bidding (EBDA)?